-Under old law, a Power of Attorney required a seal on the document, while a Letter of Attorney only required a signature.
+Under the old law, a Power of Attorney required a seal on the document, while a Letter of Attorney only required a signature.

 Some important documents were sealed by stringing ribbon through several pages and then sealing the ribbon with a wax seal to prevent pages from being added or removed.

 Personal seals were used in Colonial America, and by the founding fathers.
 The personal seal of Thomas Jefferson, author of the Declaration of Independence, contained his initials “T J”, encircled by the motto, “Rebellion to Tyrants is Obedience to God“.
-The motto was suggested by Benjamin Franklin for the Great Seal of the United States, but was not used.
+The motto was suggested by Benjamin Franklin for the Great Seal of the United States but was not used.

 The word seal in brackets [Seal] is often used in place of a private seal.
 If you encounter a document that requires a private seal, seek legal advice for the proper procedure.